Stockbroker and Investment Fraud

 In making an investment recommendation to a client, a broker must make recommendations that are consistent with the customer's risk tolerance, needs and investment objectives.
 Failure to do this can result in losses for investors especially in cases where the investor was not experienced enough to invest in such a recommendation.

-As brokers are upheld to carry out a duty of care when advising customers, those found recommending unsuitable investment recommendations to their customers are committing broker fraud.Unauthorized Trading
+As brokers are upheld to carry out a duty of care when advising customers, those found recommending unsuitable investment recommendations to their customers are committing broker and investment fraud.Unauthorized Trading

 Prior to placing an order to buy or sell securities for an investor, a broker or advisor must obtain the express permission of that investor.
 If not, the transaction is unauthorized.
 If you believe that you have fallen victim to a broker carrying out unauthorized trading on your behalf, you have grounds to file a fraud case.Failure To Execute Trades